-Jury in trial between Apple and Samsung rules that Samsung infringed upon Apple patentsAlex Wagner - Deputy Managing Editor, News Desk
+Jury in trial between Apple and Samsung rules that Samsung infringed upon Apple patentsAlex Wagner - Editorial Director of News and Content

 There's been quite a bit of news coming out of the trial between Apple and Samsung in California in recent weeks, but the biggest news of all emerged, as the jury has come to a verdict.
 While all of the verdicts are still being read, the jury has ruled that Samsung infringed upon several of Apple's patents with multiple devices.
 For example, the jury decided that Samsung violated Apple's '381 bounce back scrolling patent with all devices involved.
 Samsung was also found to have infringed upon Apple's '915 patent, which relates to scrolling with one finger and performing gestures with two fingers, on all devices involved save for the Galaxy Ace, Intercept and Replenish.
 Apple's '163 tap-to-zoom patent was also violated by Samsung on several devices, said the jury, though ones like the Captivate and Vibrant were cleared.

 It's also worth noting that the jury ruled that Samsung's Korean division forced its U.S. arm to infringe on the aforementioned patents, with all devices included in the bounce back patent and then several products included in the other two.
 The jury went on to rule that not only did Samsung intentionally infringe upon Apple's patents, it was unsuccessful in its attempts to invalidate them.